abdelrahman1532001/MU_RoboticsCourse/README.md

 4 - I connected all my blocks and began to control it.

+# DON'T READ
-# Did you know that it’s funny that it takes you several days and a lot of effort to finish your project and then you come and summarize it in a few minutes?
+Did you know that it’s funny that it takes you several days and a lot of effort to finish your project and then you come and summarize it in a few minutes?